Annual Security Report

-If you believe you or any other employee or student is being subjected to behavior that violates these policies, you are encouraged to, and have a responsibility to, immediately report these matters to the vice president for business affairs if the conduct involves an employee or the vice president for student services if the conduct involves a student.
-If for any reason you do not feel comfortable reporting your concerns to the vice president for business affairs, you may report your concerns to the director of human resources.
-If for any reason you do not feel comfortable reporting your concerns to the vice president for student services, you may report your concerns to the director of residence life.
+If you believe you or any other employee or student is being subjected to behavior that violates these policies, you are encouraged to, and have a responsibility to, immediately report these matters to the executive director of finance and facilities if the conduct involves an employee or the vice president and chief admistrative officer if the conduct involves a student.
+If for any reason you do not feel comfortable reporting your concerns to the executive director of finance and facilities, you may report your concerns to the director of human resources.
+If for any reason you do not feel comfortable reporting your concerns to the vice president and chief admistrative officer, you may report your concerns to the director of residence life.

-Supervisors who become aware of any potential violation of this policy must report the potential violation to the vice president for business affairs or the director of human resources.
+Supervisors who become aware of any potential violation of this policy must report the potential violation to the executive director of finance and facilities or the director of human resources.
 Failure to report potential violations may result in appropriate discipline, up to and including discharge.

 No action will be taken against any employee or student merely because he or she reports behavior believed to violate this policy.
 We will take action to investigate and resolve all complaints of this nature.
 Dordt College is firm in its commitment to maintaining an environment free of discrimination, harassment, and inappropriate conduct.